per1234/Luni/device-driver-0.7.0.md

 The arguments provided by the caller of an API method are organized into a `DEVICE_QUERY` message on the client side by the proxy device driver, encoded in base-64, then transmitted to the server.
 Firmata dispatches the Sysex message to the DeviceFeature module, which decodes it and dispatches the API call to the proper device driver.
 After processing by the device driver, DeviceFeature captures the results and formats them as a `DEVICE_RESPONSE` message, then encodes and transmits the message back to the client host where the proxy device driver decodes the message and returns the result to the original caller.

-There are no restrictions on the values seen by the device drivers because those values are all encoded in Base-64 before transmission.
+There are no restrictions on the values seen by the device drivers due to Firmata because those values are all encoded in Base-64 before transmission.

 ###Message Header